Best Neighborhoods in Indianapolis, Indiana

 Indianapolis' crime rate is much like that of most major cities.

-Bates Hendricks is a great neighborhood in Indianapolis.
-There are two public green spaces within Bates Hendricks that provide its residence great opportunities with walking and bike trails and chances for people watching.
+Bates-Hendricks is a great neighborhood in Indianapolis.
+There are seven public green spaces within Bates-Hendricks that provide its residence great opportunities with walking and bike trails and chances for people watching.
 Hendricks Park, in the 1200 block of Madison Avenue, is on the western edge of the neighborhood.
-Bates Hendricks is a tightly knit neighborhood with great schools and great amenities.
+Bates-Hendricks is a tightly knit neighborhood with great schools and great amenities.

 Broad Ripple Village is one of six areas designated as cultural districts in Indianapolis.
 Located about six miles north of Downtown, Broad Ripple was established in 1837 as an independent municipality.
 The neighborhood has a reputation for being socially, ethnically and economically diverse and is generally associated with its vibrant social scene and progressive political attitude.
 The neighborhood is home to many of Indianapolis' independent art galleries, private boutiques and specialty shops, and the popular Monon Trail.
 Broad Ripple High School, one of the earliest Indianapolis Public Schools, is located within the Village.